IBM-MIL/MILCarouselCollectionView/README.md

 1. `MILCarouselCollectionViewCell.xib`

 <br>
-## Adding MILCarouselCollectionView to a View Controller
+## Adding a MILCarouselCollectionViewContoller to a UIViewController

 For both storyboard and programmatic implementations, you can reference the `ViewController.swift`file in the example xcode project to see an example in context.

 <br>
 ### Programmatic Implementation

-1. In the view controller class file you would like to add a programmatic MILCarouselCollectionViewController to, create a property at the top of the file:
+1. In the UIViewController class file you would like to add a programmatic MILCarouselCollectionViewController to, create a property at the top of the file:

 	```swift
 	var programmaticCarouselCollectionViewController : MILCarouselCollectionViewController!
 ```

-1. To initialize an instance of MILCarouselCollectionViewController programmatically and set it the view controller's `programmaticCarouselCollectionViewController` property we do:
+1. To initialize an instance of MILCarouselCollectionViewController programmatically and set it the UIViewController's `programmaticCarouselCollectionViewController` property we do:

 	```swift
 	let flow = MILCarouselCollectionViewFlowLayout()